 Be sure to leave some distance between your subject and the background so that your viewers focus on you rather than your surroundings.

 How to Set Up 3-Point Lighting

 Here’s a fantastic, informative video on how to properly set up 3-point lighting.

 Recommended Lighting, Color Temperature, and Diffusers

 At the recommendation of my videographer, I purchased the ultra-portable Aputure Amaran LED lights and 3 of the frost diffuser kits.
 The lights can be powered directly with two battery packs or plugged in with the accompanying power supply.
 We even purchased wheels so we could easily roll them around the office as needed.

 These lights provide the ability to adjust the color temperature.
 One of the mistakes many new videographers make is that they mix color temperatures.
 If you are in a lit room, you may wish to shut off any lights in there to avoid a color temperature clash.
 We set close our blinds, turn off the overhead lights, and set our LED lights to 5600K to provide a cool temperature.

 We’re also going to be installing some overhead soft video studio lighting above our podcasting table so that we can do live shots of our podcast via Facebook Live and YouTube Live.
 It’s a bit of a construction job as we have to build a supporting frame that as well.

-Disclosure: We’re utilizing out Amazon affiliate links in this post.
+Disclosure: We’re utilizing our affiliate links in this post.